Jump to navigation

 14.1 To whom does the birth of a baby need to be reported to?

-The birth of babies of women on Medicaid need to be reported to the assigned county or Medical Assistance (MA) site case worker in the member’s county of residence.
+The birth of babies of women on Health First Colorado (Colorado's Medicaid Program) need to be reported to the assigned county or Medical Assistance (MA) site case worker in the member’s county of residence.

 14.2 What can Providers do to report the birth of a baby in an emergency situation?